apeckham/imgproxy/docs/loading_environment_variables.md

 ## AWS Systems Manager Parameter Store

-You can store multiple AWS Systems Manager Parameter Store entries and configure imgproxy to load their values to separate environment variables.
+You can store multiple AWS Systems Manager Parameter Store entries and configure imgproxy to assign their values to separate environment variables.

 * `IMGPROXY_ENV_AWS_SSM_PARAMETERS_PATH`: the [path](#aws-systems-manager-path) of the parameters to load
 * `IMGPROXY_ENV_AWS_SSM_PARAMETERS_REGION`: _(optional)_ the region of the parameters to load